CRJ 622 Basic Principles of Behavior Analysis (3 credits)

-Many people in the justice system today are there because of emotional and behavioral disorders.
+Many people in the justice system today are there as a result of underlying emotional and behavioral disorders.
 Conceptualization of behavior problems and the origins of behavioral disorders are critical to the functioning of a criminal justice professional.
-This course focuses on Basic Principles in Behavior Analysis and how they shape the development of normal and abnormal children.
-The role of these principles in normal development and developmental problems such as language delays, motor developmental delays, conduct and oppositional defiant disorder, childhood depression and autism are explored.
+This course focuses on basic principles in behavior analysis and its role in both typical and atypical development of children.
+Areas of focus include language delays, motor developmental delays, conduct and oppositional defiant disorder, childhood depression and autism spectrum disorders.
 The course reviews field applications including observations, functional behavioral assessment, curriculum-based measures and intervention strategies that involve both the school and the family.

-The academic component of a field experience or professional development in the behavior analysis field.
-Field experience based on 300 contact hours.
+This course is offered in partial fulfillment of the university-affiliated intensive practicum component of a field experience in the field of applied behavior analysis, and encompasses the academic portion of the experience.
+Field experience is based on 300 contact hours.
 Such work must be preceded by a proposal that must be approved by the Director of the Graduate Criminal Justice program.

-The academic component of a field experience or professional development in the behavior analysis field.
-Field experience based on 300 contact hours.
+This course is offered in partial fulfillment of the university-affiliated intensive practicum component of a field experience in the field of applied behavior analysis, and encompasses the academic portion of the experience.
+Field experience is based on 300 contact hours.
 Such work must be preceded by a proposal that must be approved by the Director of the Graduate Criminal Justice program.
 Prerequisite: CRJ 790.

-The academic component of a field experience or professional development in the behavior analysis field.
-Field experience based on 150 contact hours.
+This course is offered in partial fulfillment of the university-affiliated intensive practicum component of a field experience in the field of applied behavior analysis, and encompasses the academic portion of the experience.
+Field experience is based on 150 contact hours.
 Such work must be preceded by a proposal that must be approved by the Director of the Graduate Criminal Justice program.
 Prerequisite: CRJ 791